venice1200/MiSTer_tty2oled/Testing/Readme.md

 The file Clock01.ps1 is an PowerShell Script showing your Windows System Time.
 The file tty2oled_GEO.testing.sh (remove .testing) is the same for Linux Systems.

+Options in Testing Arduino Sketch/Program
+* // Startscreen Text
+  #define StartText1 "MiSTer FPGA"
+  #define StartText2 "by Sorgelig"

+* // Uncomment to get the tty2oled Logo shown on Startscreen instead of text
+  #define XLOGO

+* // Uncomment for 180° Rotation (Display Connector up)
+  //#define XROTATE

+* // Uncomment for "Send Acknowledge" from tty2oled to MiSTer, need Daemon from Testing
+  #define XSENDACK

 Report Issues here:
 https://misterfpga.org/viewtopic.php?p=28397